iluvpy/math-interpreter/README.md

     type in `./math` when you have the binary in your directory, or when you installed the math interpreter on your system you can just run `math-interp`

-    then something like this should pop up

-    `
-    >
-    `
-    where you can start typing your math expressions
+    then something looking like a console should popup where you can start typing your math expressions

-    for syntax, go to the syntax section

 ## Syntax